अनुभूतविषयासंप्रमोषः स्मृति

 And yet, we all know how awful it feels to be caught up in the mental vortex of bad memories.

-It’s a huge challenge to keep that open space, free of accumulated memories, but if you want to feel a Oneness that includes other people, you must meet them in a space where anything is possible.
-Just keep clearing out all the judgments to make sure it doesn’t get cluttered.
+If you want to feel a Oneness that includes other people, you must meet them in a space where anything is possible.

-I’m not saying you have to do this with people who have hurt you.
-You won’t let go of memories of hurt until you feel safe and that usually requires quite a bit of time and distance.
-What if you can’t feel safe or whole again until certain people are permanently and completely out of your life?
-Does that mean you can’t experience oneness with God, divinity or the universe?
-No, and it’s perfectly okay to start this practice small, with a few people you have safe relationships with.
-Even there, with the people we love and trust the most, it’s a challenge to keep that field of limitless possibilities open.
-We have to see them with a fresh pair of eyes every time we look, always forgiving and forgetting the little things that create feelings of separation to keep the space of Oneness open.
+What if you can’t feel safe until certain people are permanently and completely out of your life?
+Does that mean you can’t experience Oneness?
+No. It’s perfectly okay to start this practice small, with a few people you have safe relationships with.
+Even there, with the people you love and trust the most, it’s a challenge to keep that field of limitless possibilities open.
+You have to see them with a fresh pair of eyes every time you look, always forgiving and forgetting the little things that create feelings of separation to stay open to Oneness.

-Whenever you can, let go of the things that distract you from Oneness–and remember the things that remind you of it.
+Throughout your day, whenever you can, let go of the things that distract you from Oneness—and remember the things that remind you of it.
 Whenever you have a thought or something happens to you that strengthens your faith in Oneness, write it down and tell the stories of those times in your life.
 Smr̥tiḥ, the word Patanjali used for “memory,” is also the word for “mindfulness” and likewise can refer to the capacity to remember, as in having a good memory.

 Leave a comment